 Bob is based in San Francisco, California.

 On-assignment.
-That's how Bob Adler has been photographing so many of our country's most interesting people from his home base of San Francisco since 1984.
+That's how Bob Adler has been photographing so many of our country's most interesting people from his home base of San Francisco.
 Taking pictures of high-level executives for clients such as Visa Inc., Oracle Corporation, Sony Entertainment, Scholastic Publishing, Genentech, and Kaiser Permanente, his work has been seen in publications such as The Wall Street Journal, New York Times, Forbes, Profit, Oracle Magazine, People, PR Week and many more.

 His subjects range from all walks of life; celebrities, athletes, business leaders and entertainers, bikers, prostitutes, strippers and street people.
 Whether he’s shooting a business leader like Cisco System's CEO, John Chambers, or an outlaw like Hell's Angels founder, Sonny Barger, his camera finds a way to reveal the common humanity we all share.